-FSRA has issued a new Approach for administrators on this subject.
+FSRA has issued a new Approach for administrators on this subject, Limitations on Commuted Value Transfers and Annuity Purchases (DB Pension Plans).
 Please contact your administrator for more information.

 Timing of Events, Consultations and Communications

 We are, during the COVID-19 disruption, temporarily suspending our on-site examinations, certain pension sector consultations, and certain stakeholder engagement activities to recognize the resource limitations of those we regulate.
 Further, we are using our resources, which have also been disrupted due to physical distancing, to focus on the responsibilities of FSRA which matter most given the current turmoil.